seanorourke7/RPSLS/README.md

 I built it to demonstrate the abilities i have learned so far, and for course evaluation.

 This is a multi page site with links to each page.
-It contains a Home, Game, and a How to Play page.
+It contains a Home, Game, How to Play (with video) and How to Play with text pages.

 The site is responsive across different screen sizes.